 Executive Committee Candidates – 2024

-The election of five members of the International Society for Biocuration Executive Committee (ISB EC) will be held from September 25 – October 02, 2024.
+The election of three members of the International Society for Biocuration Executive Committee (ISB EC) will be held from September 25th – October 2nd, 2024.

 We thank all of the following seven candidates for agreeing to stand for election to the Executive Committee (EC).
 Information about the candidates standing for election to the Executive Committee (EC) is available below: